 Carelessness is a killer, no matter how smart the candidate.
 So, the last step for every problem: look back and read the question one more time, to ensure that you answered the question as stated, and did not drift off-target.

-Knowledge – no more than at 10th grade Maths and a similar proficiency in English is required.
+No more than at 10th grade Maths and a similar proficiency in English is required.
 But the questions that GMAT asks are much more sophisticated than 10th grade.

-Interpretation – what aspect of the syllabus is being tested ?
+What aspect of the syllabus is being tested ?
 What are the typical pitfalls ?
 Is there a more agile, non-obvious approach?
 What must be true but has not been stated ?

-Speed – don't waste time on elaborate computations – if your scratch paper is covered with numbers, you're doing it wrong – your ability to emulate a $5 calculator is not what GMAT is testing.
+Don't waste time on elaborate computations – if your scratch paper is covered with numbers, you're doing it wrong – your ability to emulate a $5 calculator is not what GMAT is testing.

-Accuracy – is crucial.
+Is crucial.
 There is no credit for "almost right".
 Practice will allow you to gauge your maximum speed, which is when you are surfing just on the safe side of an "accuracy catastrophe".